 The primary goal of treatment is positive change—new choices, perspectives, options, behaviors, coping skills, and relationships.
 Every aspect of treatment is oriented towards the growth and evolution of the child and family.
 It is crucial to have a conceptual framework that defines the process of change.
 Our theoretical framework is revisit, revise, and revitalize.
 This framework provides a structure for determining therapeutic goals and methods during the course of treatment.
 Specific goals for the treatment of child and family are determined.
 A four-step model guides treatment interventions: assess → set goals → intervene (method) → reassess.
 All methods are based on specific goals for the child, parents, family system, and larger social network (e.g., extended family, community, and agency support).

 Behavior, as well as the personal meaning of events, varies depending on cultural background and tradition.
 The therapist must be aware of the cultural orientation of the child and family, and be careful not to project his or her own cultural biases, perceptions, or beliefs on those individuals.
 The therapist communicates acceptance and respect for the cultural beliefs and traditions of each family member.
-Therapists and parents must understand and respect the diversity of beliefs and practices of different ethnic, racial, and cultural groups, and understand the way in which children are affected.
+Therapists and parents must understand and respect the diversity of beliefs and practices of different ethnic, racial, and cultural groups.